ManuelSchmitz/SCAM/Readme.md

 - **Adjust entry altitude** was formerly known as `adjust-entry-by-elevation`.
 When the terrain is not perpendicular to the mining plane, some shafts begin a few meters lower.
 The controller can try to skip these, for faster processing.
 - **Safety distance** is the minimum distance between two active shafts.
 It is a multiple of the shaft diameter.
 For example, if the value is greater than `1`, two adjacent shafts may not be processed at the same time.

+## Recalling Agents

+An agent can be called back to base with the `force-finish` command.
+The agent will return to base, unload, and assume the `Disabled` state.

+The recall command can be issued in four different ways:
+- Executing `command:force-finish` on the agent's PB.
+- Clicking the recall button in the GUI screen, next to the agent in the list.
+- Executing `command:global:command:force-finish` on the dispatcher's PB.
+This will recall all agents.
+- Clicking the recall button in the GUI bottom ribbon will recall all agents.

+A recall flag `R` will show up on the GUI screen for the recalled agent.

 ## Logging

 ### Dispatcher